Jean-Loup Gailly

-Jean-loup Gailly (born 1956) is a French computer scientist and an author of gzip.
+Jean-Loup Gailly (born 1956) is a French computer scientist and an author of gzip.
 He wrote the compression code of the portable archiver of the Info-ZIP and the tools compatible with the PKZIP archiver for MS-DOS.
-He worked over zlib in collaboration with Mark Adler.
-He prefers to write his hyphenated first name with only the J but not the L capitalized.
+He worked on zlib in collaboration with Mark Adler.

 He wrote a chapter on fractal image compression for Mark Nelson's The Data Compression Book.

-From 1981—1989 He worked as a senior developer on Ada compilers for Alsys.
+From 1981 to 1989 he worked as a senior developer on Ada compilers for Alsys.

 From 1990 to 1995, while working for Chorus Systèmes SA, he designed the real-time executive of the ChorusOS microkernel.

 From 1999 to 2001, he was the CTO of Mandrakesoft.

-From 2006 to 2014, he worked at Google as a Tech.
-Lead Manager.
+From 2006 to 2014, he worked at Google as a Tech Lead Manager.